 Yes and no. I do address deeper structures, but it has been shown that the best results are achieved with appropriate pressure.
 For most people this means a percieved pressure intensity of about 4 out of 10.
 One being no pressure and ten being excruciating.
 The scale is purposly subjective.
 When we first address a muscular dysfunction there is often an elevated sensitivity in that area.
 By using appropriate pressure the sensitivity is often reduced.
 Sometimes this allows for more actual pressure to fall into the "appropriate pressure" category as percieved pressure intensity drops.

-Every case is unique but for acute or active conditions the general recommendation is to start by coming in weekly to be sure you're staying on top of it.
-As their condition improves most of my clients land somewhere in the two to six week range once they have their maintainence routine figured out.
+Every case is unique but for acute or active conditions the general recommendation is to start with weekly sessions to be sure you're staying on top of it.
 Muscular dysfunctions can tend to recur largely because after treatment we tend to go right back to the activities that caused them in the first place.
-Massage can be a powerful intervention but holds best when incorporated into a larger self-care plan that involves stretching and exercise.
+Massage can be a powerful intervention but holds best when incorporated into a larger self-care plan that includes stretching and exercise.
+Once they have their condition under control, many of my clients see me at longer intervals such as three months to a year for maintenance.